 Woodrow Wilson School of Public and International Affairs

 The Woodrow Wilson School was founded in 1930 as the School of Public and International Affairs.
-It offers an undergraduate major and a professional school that brings together teaching and research in economics, politics, sociology, psychology, several of the natural sciences, history and other disciplines within the University to prepare talented women and men for careers in public service, particularly government service in the area of international affairs.
+It offers an undergraduate major and a professional school that bring together teaching and research in economics, politics, sociology, psychology, several of the natural sciences, history and other disciplines within the University to prepare talented women and men for careers in public service.

 Its graduate degree programs include a two-year course of study leading to a master in public affairs (M.P.A.), a one-year program for midcareer professionals leading to a master in public policy (M.P.P.) and a Ph.D. program.
 The graduate program was added in 1948 when the school was named in honor of Woodrow Wilson, the 28th U.S. president, former governor of New Jersey and former president of the University.

 The school counts among its alumni a secretary of state, a secretary of defense, a secretary of the Treasury, several U.S. representatives, senators and governors, a chair of the Federal Reserve Board, U.S. and foreign government officials, ambassadors, leaders of nonprofit organizations, and other policymakers.

 Both undergraduate and graduate students have the opportunity to gain real-world experience in domestic public policy or international affairs.
 Undergraduates participate in policy seminars, which can include travel in the United States and abroad.
-The undergraduate program underwent a restructuring in 2011 that opened the major — previously the University’s only competitive undergraduate major — to all students who meet prerequisite requirements, taking effect for the students who enrolled in fall 2011 as the Class of 2015.
+The undergraduate program underwent a restructuring in 2011 that opened the major to all students who meet prerequisite requirements, taking effect for the students who enrolled in fall 2011 as the Class of 2015.